メインコンテンツまでスキップ

 }

-• Auto backfill: specifies that the session will automatically backfill open spots until the match is full and can start.
+• Auto backfill: Specifies that the matchmaking will automatically backfill open spots in the game session until the match (game session) is full.

 Rule flexing for teams